Saikrishna9440/infobot/README.md

-Object Detection using YOLO V8 AI MODEL
+Infobot(Object Detection using YOLO V8 AI MODEL, and Facerecognization)